toddledev/documentation/docs/03-get-started/03-project-details/index.md

 ---

 # Project Details
-The Project Details page provides all the essential information about your app or package.
-Here, you can manage your project’s settings, versioning, track changes and collaborate efficiently.
+The project details page provides all essential information about your app or package.
+Here, you can manage settings, branches, track changes and invite collaborators.

 ## Settings
 The settings section allows you to manage all configurations for your project.